-Women’s health physiotherapy includes the physiotherapeutic care of women before pregnancy, throughout pregnancy or after childbirth.
+Physiotherapy for women includes the physiotherapeutic care of women before pregnancy, throughout pregnancy or after childbirth.
 This may include antenatal classes or more one-to-one treatment.

 “One-third of women suffer from one or more pelvic floor disorders, which include symptoms such as the frequent urge to urinate, dropped pelvic organs, and incontinence.”
 (Kaiser Permanente, 2008).

-What can Women’s Health Physiotherapy help with?
+What can a women’s health physio help you with?

-Further areas of specialities include:
+Further areas of specialties include: